Robust Distributed Optimization With Randomly Corrupted Gradients: Convergence Properties of RANGE for the SAA Setting

+\bt{When $Z_t=1$, we assume the worst-case scenario such that $\hat{\hat{g}}_{t}$ is moving $x_t$ in the opposite direction of $x^\star$.
+When $Z_t=0$, we split the perturbation into 3 terms (Lemma~\ref{lem:errorbound} in Appendix~\ref{app:errorbound}): 1) the error due to stochastic and delayed gradients, which depends on the variance $\sigma^2$, step-size $\gamma$, window size $m$, 2) the error of the temporal robust aggregator given by the median-based mean estimator's bound \eqref{eq:median_bound}, which is proportional to the maximum distance between the stochastic gradients in a window of $m$, and 3) the error of the spatial robust aggregator given by \eqref{eq:median_bound} again, which depends on the maximum distance between the robustified gradients of the $N$ agents.
+To upper bound the expected value of the aforementioned maximum distances, we use Theorem 2.5 in \cite{boucheron2013concentration}, which offers a convenient bound for the expected value of the maximum of finitely many exponentially integrable random variables. $\square$}

-\end{theorem} The proof of Theorem~\ref{thm:stronglycvx} and the explicit constants of~\eqref{eq:stronglycvxresult} can be found in Appendix~\ref{app:stronglycvx}.
-According to Theorem~\ref{thm:stronglycvx}, RANGE provides convergence to a neighborhood of the optimal solution at a linear rate as long as~\eqref{eq:stronglycvxcondition} is satisfied, where the neighborhood of convergence is
+The complete proof of Theorem~\ref{thm:stronglycvx} and the explicit constants of~\eqref{eq:stronglycvxresult} can be found in Appendix~\ref{app:stronglycvx}.
+According to Theorem~\ref{thm:stronglycvx}, RANGE provides convergence to a neighborhood of the optimal solution at a linear rate as long as~\eqref{eq:stronglycvxcondition} is satisfied.
+The neighborhood of convergence is

+\bt{where $N$ is the number of agents and $b$ is the number of data samples used for gradient computation (i.e., mini-batch size)}. \btt{ \begin{remark} The convergence rate in \eqref{eq:stronglycvxresult} is governed by the term $(1-c_0(m_0)\gamma)$.
+Accordingly, the smaller $c_0(m_0)$, the slower the convergence.
+Note that $c_0(m_0)$ given by \eqref{eq:c0} is decreasing with $\kappa$.
+For ill-conditioned problems with big $\kappa$, $c_0(m_0)$ is small and therefore convergence is slower.
+Additionally, observe that $c_0(m_0)$ is decreasing with $P_Z^m(m_0)$.
+In accordance with Remark~\ref{rem:Pzpbpt}, the bigger $p_b$ or the smaller $p_t$, the slower the convergence since $P_Z^m(m_0)$ gets bigger. \end{remark} }

 \begin{remark} In Appendix~\ref{app:stronglycvx}, we show that the only dependence of the neighborhood of convergence in~\eqref{eq:strongcvxneighborhood} on $m_0$ is through $P_Z^m(m_0)$ given by~\eqref{eq:PZpractical}.
-By taking $m_0\gg 1$, we minimize~\eqref{eq:Kpractical} to get $K(m_0)\approx 1$, which then minimizes $P_Y^m(m_0)$ and $P_Z^m(m_0)$.
+By taking $m_0\gg 1$, we minimize~\eqref{eq:pim0} to get $\Pi_{m_0}^1\approx p_b/(p_b+p_t)$, which then minimizes $P_Y^m(m_0)$ and $P_Z^m(m_0)$.
 Hence we get a tight asymptotic bound with respect to $m_0$ for $m_0\rightarrow\infty$. \end{remark}

-\textbf{Impact of temporal averaging:} The temporal averaging step helps reducing the neighborhood of convergence by reducing the effective fraction of Byzantine agents at each iteration.
+\textbf{Impact of \bt{Temporal Robust Aggregation}:} The \bt{temporal robust aggregation} step helps reducing the neighborhood of convergence by reducing the effective fraction of Byzantine agents at each iteration.
 The convergence neighborhood given by \eqref{eq:strongcvxneighborhood} consists of two terms: first term due to variance of the stochastic gradients and the second term due to Byzantine agents.
 In \cite{yin2018byzantine}, it is shown that in the setting with a bounded $\alpha$ fraction of Byzantine agents, no algorithm can achieve an error lower than